COVID-19 - repairing and maintaining your property

 All repairs have recommenced and are subject to social distancing and risk assessments to ensure that your safety is our first priority.

-Yes, in addition to carrying out emergency and essential repairs, we are now carrying out non-essential repairs.
+Yes, we are now carrying out all non-essential repairs.
 We will continue to follow government guidelines and will be maintaining social distancing (two metres) at all times.

 We will also be wearing PPE if and when required.